-Vision loss slowed by encapsulated cell therapyApril 7th, 2011 in Diseases, Conditions, Syndromes /
+Vision loss slowed by encapsulated cell therapyApril 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 (PhysOrg.com) -- A phase 2 clinical trial for the treatment of a severe form of age-related macular degeneration called geographic atrophy (GA) has become the first study to show the benefit of a therapy to slow the progression of vision loss for this disease.
 The results highlight the benefit of the use of a neurotrophic factor to treat GA and provide hope to nearly one million Americans suffering from GA.

 The multi-center research team, including Dr. Kang Zhang of the University of California, San Diego, Shiley Eye Center, the lead author of the paper and one of the leading investigators in the study, found that long-term delivery of ciliary neurotrophic factor (CNTF) served to re-nourish the retina and stop or slow the loss of visual acuity caused by the disorder.
 The results were recently published online in the Proceedings of the National Academy of Sciences (PNAS).